Adolfo Puricelli, MNLC founding director

 Drawing on the inspiration of our Mennonite heritage, MNLC seeks to be a place of community and mutual support for newcomers of a wide range of cultural and religious backgrounds.

-MNLC originates in a strong tradition of peace and service work by Mennonite churches.
+Founded in 1983 as Mennonite New Life Centre of Toronto, MNLC originates in a strong tradition of peace and service work by Mennonite churches.
 Mennonite history is marked by a long series of migrations and movements driven by religious persecution, as well as the desire to maintain a distinct way of life based on values of peace and non-violence.

 Mennonites therefore have a strong concern for immigrants and refugees, particularly the most vulnerable.
-At MNLC, we welcome refugees from all sides of world conflicts, striving to be a place of healing and reconciliation.
+At MNLC, we welcome newcomers from all sides of world conflicts, striving to be a place of healing and reconciliation.
 Our services offer victims of violence an opportunity to express and grieve their losses, while seeking hope and purpose for the future.
 Advocacy work gives expression to our call to build a better world, where violence and injustice would cease, and a better Canada, where all newcomers might experience compassion and fairness.

 Our goal is to serve, not to convert.
 Clients are encouraged and supported in giving expression to their own values, and their own dreams for the future.